cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/06_identity_integration.md

 See the [Access Management](/access_management/) chapter to learn how to set up access rights and firewall configuration.

 {: .warning}
->By default, a user can be accessed by another user or by a server.
+>By default, when you set up your Shieldoo Secure Network, all network nodes (users and servers) can access each other.
->We highly recommend that you secure the users in your network with a specific firewall.
+>We highly recommend that you secure the user nodes in your network a specific firewall.
 Learn how to do that in the [Securing Users](/users/#securing-users) section.

 By default, a user replicated with specific settings from the __default Access Card Template__ in Shieldoo Secure Network.
 This ensures that your security policies are consistently applied across your entire organization.